 Fees for investment management services are charged as a percentage of assets under management or as a fixed retainer.
-The actual fee charged to each Client is negotiable based on factors such as the Client's financial situation and circumstances, the amount of assets under management or review, and the overall complexity of the services provided.
+The actual fee charged to each Client is negotiable based on factors such as the Client's financial situation and circumstances, the amount of assets under management or review, and the overall number and complexity of the services provided.
 The exact services and fees will be agreed upon and disclosed in the client agreement before investment management services are provided.
 Accounts listed with the same billing schedule will be aggregated together for breakpoint advantages as noted in the client agreement.

-Fees for investment management services are billed using one of the three following methods:
+Fees for investment management services are billed using one of the following methods:

-- 1. Quarterly in advance based on the value of the investments within the account on the last business day of the previous quarter.
+Quarterly in advance based on the value of the investments within the account on the last business day of the previous quarter.
 However, the portfolio's initial fee will be charged based on the day the assets are deposited into the custodial account and calculated for the remaining days in the quarter and is combined with the fees charged at the beginning of the next quarter.
 Fees will be pro-rated for each net capital flow made during the applicable calendar quarter (reduction in fee for withdrawals during the quarter and addition to fee for deposits based on days in account).
 Accrued interest, accrued dividends, and pending transactions will be included in the value used to assess the management fee.
-For certain legacy clients, new accounts or deposits to existing accounts have a minimum amount before they are charged a prorated fee. - 2.
-Quarterly in arrears, based on the value of the account at the close of the last business day of the quarter.
+For certain legacy clients, new accounts or deposits to existing accounts have a minimum amount before they are charged a prorated fee.

+- 2. Quarterly in arrears, based on the value of the account at the close of the last business day of the quarter.
 Fees are generally billed and debited from the Client's account held at custodian.
 In some instances, Clients receive a fee invoice and remit payment to SFA via check or wire.
 The fee invoice shall set forth the amount of the fee SFA will bill the Client for services provided for partial quarters.
 Clients are billed for partial quarters for services provided. - 3.
+Monthly in advance.
+The fee will be calculated based on the value of the account on the last business day of the prior calendar month, including any accrued interest.
+The initial monthly fee will be a pro-rated portion of the fee based on the number of days remaining in the calendar month. - 4.
 A fixed amount, billed in arrears or advance as described in the Client agreement, which may be adjusted periodically.